hyphacoop/three.compost.digital/_en/2022-12-21-eeshita-kapadiya.markdown

 liquid: false
 usuaries:
 - 27
+- 534
-last_modified_at: 2022-12-26 14:58:42.219845615 +00:00
+last_modified_at: 2022-12-26 16:41:54.218080867 +00:00
 ---

-<p>is an artist and designer based in Bangalore.
+<p><strong>Eeshita</strong> is an artist and designer based in Bangalore.
 She mostly likes to cook, sew and dream up ways to smash the patriarchy.</p>